Hospitality, Tourism and Event Management

 How will my financial aid be affected?

-If you are a Direct Loan or Perkins Loan recipient, any period of enrollment that is less than half-time will begin your six-month grace period (nine months for the Perkins loan).
+If you are a Direct Loan recipient, any period of enrollment that is less than half-time (6 credits) will begin your six-month grace period.
 Grace period is a time when you are not repaying your loan.
 Once the six-month grace period expires you will begin to repay your loan.
-Upon your return to Stockton and being enrolled at least half time suspends your repayments.
-Your financial aid awards are based upon full time enrollment.
-If your enrollment status at Stockton falls below full-time, your financial aid awards will be re-calculated based on your enrollment and you will be notified after the 100% drop/add period of the semester.
+Upon your return to Stockton and being enrolled at least half time (6 credits) your monthlyrepayments will be suspended.
+Your financial aid awards are based upon assumedfull time (12 credits)enrollment.
+If your enrollment status at Stockton falls below full-time (12 credits), your financial aid awards will be re-calculated based on your actual enrollment and you will be notified after the 100% drop/add period of the semester.
 Be sure to check the enrollment eligibility requirements for the financial aid programs that were awarded to you.
+Also, please review scholarship provisions as some require continuous enrollment to maintain eligibility.
 You can find this information on Stockton’s financial aid webpage.
-Also, review scholarship provisions as some require continuous enrollment to maintain eligibility.
-Again, check the website.

 How will my campus housing be affected?

 If you live on campus, please access the GoStockton Portal and complete the Residential Life Cancellation form to cancel your housing for the term in which you will be away.
 Be prepared to show proof of acceptance into the internship.
 If you will be participating in the internship for the Spring Term and plan to return to the residences for the following Fall Term, please attend a Housing Renewal Information Session prior to your departure.
-Session dates and times will be announced each fall and are printed in the Guide to Residential Life.
+Session dates and times will be announced each fall and are posted on the Residential Life home page.
 During your time away, please contact the Office of Residential Life if you have any questions or need assistance completing the three-step Housing Renewal Process so you can secure housing for the following Fall Term when you return to campus.

 Can I earn credit at Stockton University for the Disney College Program?